 As a milestone, we have devoted some time across the Group to define our green and sustainable investment criteria in our Green & Sustainable Finance Inclusion Blueprint.
 Our eligibility criteria, references the ICMA Green Bond Principles (2018), the Loan Markets Association (LMA) Green Loan Principles and relevant transactions that include a specific carbon or climate-related metric, under the LMA's Sustainability Linked Loan Principles.
 Our criteria is focused on supporting the transition to a low carbon, climate resilient future and inclusive social development.
+We are developing our internal resources and capacity to effectively implement our criteria, as well as report on environmental and social impact metrics.

-We will mobilize & steer Kes 30 billion of Green & Sustainable Financing to accelerate the transition
+We will mobilize & steer Kes 30 Billion of Green & Sustainable Financing to accelerate the transition